tonealexandru236/SmeltingTime/README.md

 ### Animations

-Most animations were done with the built-in Unity Animation/Animator components (a notorious exception being the walking animation).
+Some animations were done with the built-in Unity Animation/Animator components, while others were hardcoded. (a notorious example being the walking animation).
 They are located in ` Assets\CreativeAssets\Animations `.

 ### Font